Putin's cellist friend moved millions through Swiss bank accounts - prosecutors

-ZURICH, March 8 (Reuters) - A concert cellist linked to Vladimir Putin moved millions through Swiss bank accounts without any proper checks, prosecutors will allege on Wednesday, in a case that highlights the murky financial dealings of Russia's ruling elite.
+ZURICH, March 8 (Reuters) - A concert cellist linked to Russian President Vladimir Putin moved millions of francs through Swiss bank accounts without any proper checks, Swiss prosecutors will allege on Wednesday at the opening of a trial of four bankers accused of helping him.

-Four bankers are accused of helping Sergey Roldugin, a close friend of the Russian president according to the indictment, deposit millions of Swiss francs in Switzerland.
+Prosecutors say that Sergey Roldugin, a close friend of the Russian president according to the indictment and sanctioned by Switzerland, deposited millions of francs in Swiss bank accounts between 2014 and 2016.

-They are due to appear at Zurich District Court on Wednesday accused of lacking diligence in financial transactions.
+The four bankers appeared at Zurich District Court at the start of their trial on Wednesday, accused of lacking diligence in financial transactions.

 Prosecutors allege they failed to do enough to determine the identity of the beneficial owner of the funds, according to the indictment seen by Reuters.

-The bankers - three Russians who worked in Zurich and one Swiss - will deny the allegations against them, one of their lawyers said.
+The bankers - three Russians who worked in Zurich and one Swiss - all denied the allegations against them at the hearing.
 They cannot be named under Swiss reporting restrictions.

-This was despite Roldugin - who appears on the Swiss list of sanctioned Russians - having no listed activity as a businessman.
+This was despite Roldugin - who appears on the Swiss list of sanctioned Russians - having no listed activity as a businessman on his bank documents.

 The case highlights how people like Roldugin were used as "strawmen" - a way to the hide true owners of the money, the indictment said.